namdevdk2710/object-detection/README.md

 ## Introduction

-This project centers on the practical implementation of AI applications using Streamlit.
-Streamlit is an open-source Python library designed to simplify the creation and sharing of custom web apps for machine learning and data science.
-Within this project, you'll discover an application that provides correct spelling suggestions for input words by utilizing the Levenshtein distance algorithm.
+This project is dedicated to the practical development of AI-driven applications using Streamlit, an open-source tool that facilitates the creation and deployment of web apps specifically designed for machine learning and data science initiatives.
+The centerpiece of this project is a web application capable of identifying and classifying objects within images in real-time, utilizing advanced machine learning models and computer vision techniques.
+This functionality is vital for a multitude of applications, such as autonomous vehicles, security surveillance systems, and augmented reality platforms, where accurate and immediate understanding of the visual environment is paramount.

 ## Installation